-City of Gladstone, Michigan's response to the findings identified in our audit is described above.
-City of Gladstone, Michigan's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The City of Gladstone, Michigan's response to the findings identified in our audit is described above.
+The City's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.